pranigopu/sentiMiner/README.md

 _Text mining & sentiment analysis Chrome extension (prototype)_

 ## Credits
-This project is the combined work of the following people:
+This project is the combined work of the following people (in alphabetic order):

 - Barath Sudhakar (a.k.a.
 Barath S)
 - Hyeok Kim (a.k.a.
 Kim-Hyeok)